arijkhlifi/SmartHomeSystem/README.md

 1. Open the project in NetBeans
 2. Run the main demo class
 3. Interact with the system using the console-based menu

+## Demonstration
+A complete demonstration of the system (device creation, control, automation, and energy management) is available in the project presentation.

 ## Authors
 - Arij Khlifi